aerospike/aerolab/docs/GETTING_STARTED.md

 Create a config file and select a backend first using one of:

-$ aerolab config backend -t docker
+$ aerolab config backend -t docker [-d /path/to/tmpdir/for-aerolab/to/use]
-$ aerolab config backend -t aws [-r region] [-p /custom/path/to/store/ssh/keys/in/]
+$ aerolab config backend -t aws [-r region] [-p /custom/path/to/store/ssh/keys/in/] [-d /path/to/tmpdir/for-aerolab/to/use]

 Default file path is ${HOME}/.aerolab.conf